cocos/cocos-docs/en/concepts/scene/light/lightmap.md

     >
     > ![materials use lightmap](./lightmap/materials.png)

 3. Open the **Lightmap** panel and set the corresponding parameters.
-Then click the **Lightmap Generate** button, a file storage dialog will pop up, you need to specify a folder (must be in `assets` directory) to store the generated lightmap data information.
-You can see the baking progress log at the bottom of the **Lightmap** panel.
+Then click the **Lightmap Generate** button, a file storage dialog will pop up, you need to specify a folder (must be in the `assets` directory) to store the generated lightmap data information.
+Notice the baking progress log at the bottom of the **Lightmap** panel.

     ![bake param](./lightmap/lightmap-generate.png)